 Whether it’s a Friday arvo BBQ, a Town Hall meeting, a workshop, mediation session, developing a Strategic Community Engagement plan, in all areas, I have found a career I love and believe in.

 Kylie is an industry influencer with almost 30 years’ experience in community and stakeholder engagement, strategic communication and issues management.
 She is passionate about engagement and committed to promoting the professionalism of engagement practice.
 She loves working on challenging engagement projects and brings direct proven understanding and experience on key infrastructure projects with significant community outrage.
-Kylie also brings vast experience in the resources, energy, and community development sectors.
+Kylie brings vast experience in road, rail, water, energy and community development.
 She has had the privilege of serving on the Board since 2013 and chaired the Governance and Finance Committee in FY15.
 She helped reshape the IAP2 Australasia Core Values Awards, she introduced more governance and rigour to IAP2 Australasia and she helped ensure IAP2 Australasia was profitable.
 Kylie is also the Chair of IAP2 International and she is driving the IAP2 change project to ensure we have a sustainable IAP2 which is well set up to shape the future of the engagement.

 Experienced strategic project manager and stakeholder engagement practitioner with a background in digital learning, emerging technologies and communications.
 Currently working with Bang the Table as Global Head of Client Services, focused on developing skills and capacity of stakeholder engagement practitioners.
 Experience expanding business into new territories and capturing new market opportunities.
 Many years working across local and state government as well as universities.
 Master of International Relations from Melbourne University, undergraduate in Journalism from Queensland University of Technology, Bachelor of Business, Queensland University.
 Father and husband, news junkie, international relations quirk and rugby union supporter.